 The Mogul’s Maybe Marriage

-As a foster kid, Sloane has always dreamed of giving her own child a perfect family.
-Now, pregnant and — outrageously! — fired from her job, she is struggling to keep her independence.
-She isn’t about to marry for anything but respect and partnership and love.
-So what will it take to transform Sloane’s “maybe” into “yes”?
+A foster kid, Sloane dreamed of giving her own child a perfect family.
+But one incredible night with Ethan left her pregnant and–outrageously–fired from her job.
+Struggling to keep her independence, Sloane refused Ethan’s logical proposal.
+She wasn’t about to marry for anything but respect and partnership and love.
+So what will it take for her “maybe” to become a “yes”?

 He glanced over in annoyance, not bothering to hide the action from the sour-faced assistant who guarded the inner office.
 His BlackBerry buzzed and he accepted another appointment for that afternoon.
 He forwarded a scheduling notice about his Seattle trip the following week.

 Hartwell Genetics couldn’t afford to get left behind, not with domestic and international demand exploding for the company’s gene-based medicines.

 If he was going to be kept waiting like a recalcitrant schoolboy outside the principal’s office, then he might as well get his homework done.

 Another buzz.
 More email.
 Ethan cleared his throat to get the attention of the gray-haired Gorgon.
 “I’m going back to my office,” he said.

 Before he could carry through on the threat, the door guard raised a talon to her ear.
 She nodded at whatever secret message she received, then leveled cold eyes toward Ethan before intoning, “You may go in now.”